 Scattered all throughout the New Territories are families and lineages that run deep in Hong Kong history.
 Long before Hong Kong became a colony of Great Britain, it was a small fishing village and a lot of Hongkongers can trace their family roots back to ancestors who moved down from mainland China.
 Among them, there are five clans that settled early, whose genealogies still run strong in the New Territories: the Tang, the Man, the Hau, the Pang, and the Liu clans.

-Kinship and family lineage is a very strong value in southern Chinese culture.
+Kinship and family lineage are strong values in southern Chinese culture.
 Collectively referred to as the Five Great Clans of the New Territories, each family clan has its own heritage and history, making them very distinctive from one another, but one thing that unites them is their tradition of ancestral reverence.
 Worshipping is done in the clans’ ancestral halls, and all five clans share a deep-seated belief that practising these rites will bestow blessings.